karyacoub/greddit/README.md

 * Build the application by running `npm react-native run-android` in WSL.
   * Note that this could fail with the error `Error: spawn ./gradlew EACCES`.
 This is because `gradlew` does not have permission to execute.
 Run `chmod 755 android/gradlew` from within the project root to give the script permission to execute and try to build again.
 * The application should open automatically on your phone (albeit in a failed state).
 You must start the Metro server to package and run your code on the device by running `npx react-native start`.

+## Dependancy Updates:
+I update dependencies for this app using [npm-check-updates](https://www.npmjs.com/package/npm-check-updates).
+Most of the time, updates can be installed automatically using `ncu -u`, which updates `package.json` automatically.
+However, if updates contain breaking changes, and `package.json` needs to be updated manually, you may use `ncu` to check which dependancies need to be updated.